-In today’s competitive market, being able to meet customers’ expectations and demands is the key for your organization to become the market leader among the competition.
-That is the reason why more and more companies are now making their move towards shift left testing and applying it into their product development processes.
+In today’s competitive market, meeting customers’ expectations and demands is the key for your organization to become the market leader among the competition.
+That is why more and more companies are now moving towards shift left testing and applying it to their product development processes.

-In this article, we’ll walk you through the basic tenets of shift-left testing from a beginner’s perspective, plus the best practices to help you efficiently execute shift-left testing into your product development cycle.
+In this article, we’ll walk you through the basic tenets of shift-left testing from a beginner’s perspective, plus the best practices to help you efficiently execute this testing into your product development cycle.

 What is Shift Left Testing?

-Shift-left testing is a methodology mostly seen in software testing practices, however, its definition and functionalities remained confusing for many people.
+Shift-left testing is a methodology that we see mostly in software testing practices.
+However, its definition and functionalities confused many people.

-On the surface, shift-left testing is usually defined as “test early and test often” — but this is not an entirely accurate definition.
-In fact, shift-left testing is only the first half of the maxim “test early and test often.”
+On the surface, this testing is usually defined as “test early and test often,” — but this is not an entirely accurate definition.
+It is only the first half of the maxim “test early and test often.”

-Simply put, shift-left testing is an approach that helps to perform testing earlier in the product’s life cycle.
-In other words, as the name suggests, shift-left fundamentally shifts the testing phase to the left of the development process.
+Put merely, shift-left testing is an approach that helps to perform testing earlier in the product’s life cycle.
+In other words, as the name suggests, shift-left fundamentally/ basically shifts the testing phase to the left of the development process.

-Unlike the traditional testing approach where testing is brought in at the end of the development process, the idea of shift-left testing is to involve the testing teams earlier in the process and to think about testing at all stages of the process.
-So, instead of dealing with a whole load of bugs and critical issues post-development, shift-left testing allows teams to prevent defects and mitigate risks as early as possible.
+Unlike the traditional testing approach where testing happens at the end of the development process, the idea of this type of testing is to involve the testing teams earlier in the process and think about testing at all stages.
+So, instead of dealing with a whole load of bugs and critical issues post-development, it allows teams to prevent defects and mitigate risks as early as possible.

 Why Shift-left Testing Matters?

-This approach should matter to you as well as your organization as it emphasizes the test-early principle.
-It is a key determinant of reducing both costs and risks, increasing efficiency and quality, and gaining a competitive edge for your product.
-By adopting shift-left testing, companies are able to enable rapid and constant releases while remaining high-quality customer experience.
+This approach should concern you as well as your organization as it emphasizes the test-early principle.
+It is a crucial determinant of reducing both costs and risks, increasing efficiency and quality, and gaining a competitive edge for your product.
+By adopting this type of testing, companies can enable rapid and constant releases while remaining high-quality customer experience.

-Additionally, with shift-left testing practices in place, the product team is now incorporate testing early in their pipeline, thus advance faster, seamlessly improve and win over the competition in the market.
+Additionally, with shift-left testing practices in place, the product team is now incorporate testing early in their pipeline, thus advancing faster, seamlessly improving, and winning over the competition in the market.

-- Test early, test often: By involving testers sooner, developers will catch problems earlier in the development process, generating more time to correct found issues and preventing compound errors.
-Since defects and errors are discovered earlier, less effort is wasted into working with a flawed implementation.
+- Test early, test often: By involving testers sooner, developers will catch problems more first in the development process, generating more time to correct found issues and preventing compound errors.
+Since defects and errors are an early discovery, we waste less effort in working with a flawed implementation.

-- Testing continuously: Testing continuously again and again with a shorter feedback loop will help avoid having to resolve defects in the end.
+- Testing continuously: Testing continuously repeatedly with a shorter feedback loop will help avoid resolving defects in the end.

-- Faster time to market: By adopting shift-left testing, companies can take an all-inclusive approach for their development.
-This, in turn, will lead to a faster time to market.
+- Faster time to market: By adopting shift-left testing, companies can opt for an all-inclusive approach for their development.
+It, in turn, will lead to a quicker time to market.

-- Lower development costs and better software quality: Shift-left testing allows the development teams to detect and fix bugs faster, which over time means lower development costs and better software quality.
+- Lower development costs and better software quality: This testing allows the development teams to detect and fix bugs faster, which over time, means lower development costs and better software quality.

-- Better ROI: By addressing issues at the point of origin, shift-left testing clearly achieves better ROI.
+- Better ROI: By addressing issues at the point of origin, one achieves better ROI.

 Importance of Test Automation in Shift-left Approach

-Test Automation and Shift-left testing are a great combination for meeting the demand to effectively deliver software products in a much shorter time.
-By utilizing test automation, testers and developers can automate testing across all stages and processes of the systems development life cycle (SDLC) such as development, production, test, deployment, and so on.
-Here are focus should be showing the testing pyramid and show what all testing can be done in different.
+Test Automation and Shift-left testing are a great combination for meeting the demand to deliver software products in a much shorter time effectively.
+By utilizing test automation, testers and developers can automate testing across all stages and processes of the systems development life cycle (SDLC) such as development, production, test, deployment, etc. Here the focus should be showing the testing pyramid and what all testing can happen in different.